 wales

-Wales is famed for its homes made of black slate, its winding country roads with quizzical sheep gathering in on either side, its dramatic stone castles, a lilting, musical accent and the pervasive whiff of fish and chips.
+Wales is famed for its homes made of black slate, its winding country roads with quizzical sheep gathering in on either side, its dramatic stone castles, a lilting, musical accent and the almost ubiquitous whiff of fish and chips.
 It also has some of the most evocative landscapes in the British Isles.
 Welcome to the Land of the Welsh.

-cardiff
+cardiff | Caerdydd

 Cardiff, the Welsh national capital and seat of power, dresses the banks of the River Taff.
 Cardiff is a city characterised by impressive stone castles, evocative watery views of Cardiff Bay and the mournful sound of seagulls singing overhead.
 Welcome to the capital of the Land of the Red Dragon.